-Callers may not wear two-way personal electronic communication devices, ie. Bluetooth headphones, etc. while calling a test.
-They may however, read tests form of media device.
+Callers may not wear two-way personal electronic communication devices, i.e. Bluetooth headphones, etc. while calling a test.
+They may however read tests from a media device.
 Exception: Para athletes or athletes with hearing impairment may use a two-way communication device, provided a request for dispensation has been submitted in writing to competition management prior to the competition.
 If in attendance, the PRO (Provincial Rules Official) and judge must be advised of any dispensation.

 Callers must position themselves so as not to obstruct the judge's view.
-It is best that they stand at either E or B.

-1.9 ELIMINATION
+1.9 Elimination